BlockchainCommons/Gordian-Developer-Community/README.md

 ## Status - Work in Progress

-**Airgapped Wallet Community** is by definition a work-in-progress, as it contains active discussions among its members.
+**Gordian Developer Community** is by definition a work-in-progress, as it contains active discussions among its members.

 ## Origin, Authors, Copyright & Licenses